 Bicycle lanes and sidewalks are spread intermittently throughout the island.
 Recently the Town has undertaken an effort to connect and extend these alternative methods of transportation.
 Bicycle lanes have become a main focus of the current ReThink Folly Road Plans.
 Current plans in place include both widening and painting the existing bike lanes in the Phase 1 plan described previously.
-Within the past five ten years sidewalks have been extended along Fort Johnson Road, Camp Road and, Honeyhill Road.

-and a sidewalk has been recently constructed on Foxcroft Road to connect Godber Street to Stillwater Drive.
-Other completed sidewalk projects include Dills Bluff Phases I and II and the Dills Bluff Boardwalk, Seaside Lane (which is a pervious asphalt sidewalk), and Fort Johnson Road Phases 3 and 4.
+Within the past ten years, sidewalks have been extended along Fort Johnson Road, Camp Road, Honeyhill Road and constructed on Foxcroft Road to connect Godber Street to Stillwater Drive.
+Other completed sidewalk projects include Dills Bluff Phases I and II and the Dills Bluff Boardwalk, Seaside Lane (which is a pervious asphalt sidewalk), and Fort Johnson Road Phases III and IV.